Dewy skin, shiny hair, radiant glow - the dream. Rosehip is good for that - or so they say.

 What is rose hip good for?
 The second step in acne treatment, right after drying out the pimple through tea tree oil use or some over the counter lotion.

 Collagen is one of the building blocks of healthy skin and its natural production starts to decline in your late 20s.
-Vitamin A and C both available in rosehip oil naturally stimulate collagen production, which helps maintain skin elasticity and smooth appearance.
+Vitamin A and C both available in rosehip oil is good for naturally stimulating collagen production, which helps maintain skin elasticity and smooth appearance.

 If you’re wondering in this case: what is rose hip good for?
 Vitamins E, A, and C prevent photoaging, repair sun damage through hydration, and work together to create a cell barrier against UV rays, which may also contribute to collagen suppression.